TroelsMortensen/TodoAppWalkthrough/README.md

 This time I've tried to use different branches, so you can see for each video part what the code looks like.
 This is because I imagine I'll make code cleanups/refactorings along the way.

+Current status:

+Master branch: covers videos part 1-3, i.e. viewing all todos, and adding new todos.

+ChangeStatus branch: will cover how to update a todo's status from not completed to completed.